HoseaCodes/PDF-Master/README.md

 - **Next.js**: A React framework for building web applications with server-side rendering and static site generation.
 - **MongoDB**: A NoSQL database for storing user data, including uploaded PDFs, user progress, and metadata.
 - **AWS S3**: A cloud storage service used to store PDF files.
+- **AWS Polly**: Used for text-to-speech functionality to read PDFs aloud.
+- **Vault**: For securely storing and accessing sensitive credentials.

 ## Getting Started